morinted/plover_theory/draft-work/brainstorming.md

 Then letters on the left side \(Q, Y\)

+Advanced endings: rve, nch

 From the top 100, this is left:

 In, have, I, for, not, on, do, but, by, from, an, will, my, one, there their they're, if, about, get, which, go, me, when, make, like, time, no, just, know, take, people, into, year, your, good, some, them, see, other, than, then, now, look, only, come, its, over, think, also, back, use, two, first, way, even, new, want, because, any, these, give, day, most

+Important prefixes: words beginning with con/com, on, pre, re, int

+Important

+Advanced number usage, such as -Z, -D, clock times, Roman numerals?

+Brief families:

+* Months of the year
+* Units inch, feet, kilometers, kilograms etc.
+* Phrases

+I want to get Jeff to make illustrations, mainly to draw the exercise sentences.
+I want a wet rat to be hugged.

+In the later lessons I think I'll move more into a format where I have one or two "letters" as opposed to just the drilling sentences.